pavelveter/glowcontrol/README.md

 # **GlowControl**

-### *A Powerful Bash Utility for Your Yeelight Smart Bulbs*
+### _A Powerful Bash Utility for Your Yeelight Smart Bulbs_

 ![GlowControl](gc_logo.png)

-Welcome to **GlowControl**—your ultimate Bash utility to seamlessly control Yeelight smart bulbs over Wi-Fi.
+Welcome to **GlowControl** — your ultimate Bash utility to seamlessly control Yeelight smart bulbs over Wi-Fi.
 With a simple yet powerful command-line interface, GlowControl empowers you to light up your world exactly the way you want it.
 Whether you're looking to create the perfect ambiance for movie night, set the mood for a party, or just adjust the lighting for daily activities, GlowControl has you covered.

 ## **Features**

 - **Easy Control:** Manage single or multiple Yeelight bulbs with just a few keystrokes.
 - **Customizable Lighting:** Set the perfect color and brightness to match any occasion.
 - **Exciting Modes:** Engage disco mode for a party atmosphere or sunrise mode to start your day right.